BSMuse/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Implemented New Models, Controllers, and Views construct new features.
+Added auth with bcrypt.
+Used Rspec to test fetures.

 ## Setup